lmorg/plasmasword/README.md

 ## Flags:

-    Usage: plasmasword [--db filename] [-a | -e] filename ...
+Usage: plasmasword [-d sqlite3 | mysql ] [--connect string ] [-a | -e] filename ...
+    -d        Database driver (Defaults to sqlite3)
+    --connect Database connection string (Defaults to plasmasword.db):
+              sqlite3: filename.db
+              mysql:   username:password@tcp(server:portnumber)/schema

-        --db      Sqlite3 database filename.
-Defaults to plasmasword.db -a        Force loading filename as an access log -e        Force loading filename as an error log
+    -a        Force loading filename as an access log -e        Force loading filename as an error log Files without an -a nor -e flag will be assumed an access log unless the filename contains the string "err"

 ## Prerequisites: